Details

 We have provided you with a getNeighborTypes(int x, int y)

-method takes an x and y position, a String
+The isSurroundedBy method takes an x and y position, a String type,

 (x, y).

-loop through the array and count how many String
+loop through the array and count how many Strings equal the passed type String.

 You do not need to handle the arguments being valid, though you may choose to